How to do Transcendental Meditation (TM) and my experience doing it

 Now, let’s get into doing the practice.
 I’ll run through a step-by-step procedure:

-1) Find a comfortable place to sit.
+1. Find a comfortable place to sit.
 Let your backrest against the chair or wall, but let your head be free.
 Your legs can be crossed or stretched depending on how comfortable you are.
 If you notice your head tilting forward during meditation, gently bring it back to an upright position if comfortable.

-2) Take a deep breath in and a deep breath out.
-Do this about 2-3 times.
-3) For the next 1-2 minutes - focus on all your senses.
+3. For the next 1-2 minutes - focus on all your senses.
 Hear all the sounds surrounding you.
 Move on to focus on the subtle smells that surround you.
 Next, focus on your sense of taste.
 The key is to make the transition to the mantra as seamless as possible.

-4) Let the mantra bubble up from the back of your brain effortlessly.
+4. Let the mantra bubble up from the back of your brain effortlessly.
 The mantra is not supposed to be spoken out loudly, just repeated in your mind at whatever pace you’re comfortable with.
 Remember that mental repetition doesn’t need to be clear pronunciation - it can be just a faint idea.
 The mantra may change in different ways - getting faster or slower, louder or softer, clearer or fainter.
 Accept these changes naturally without trying to control them.

-5) If thoughts come, don’t try to push them out.
+5. If thoughts come, don’t try to push them out.
 When you become aware that you’re not thinking the mantra, gently and easily come back to it.
 Don’t try to concentrate or control your thoughts - simply favor the mantra innocently.

-6) Continue this for 15-20 minutes.
+6. Continue this for 15-20 minutes.
 As mentioned earlier, you can start with an alarm clock initially but your goal should be to let go of the alarm clock and use your internal clock to gradually come out of the practice.

-7) At the end of your meditation, stop thinking the mantra and take about 2 minutes before opening your eyes.
+7. At the end of your meditation, stop thinking the mantra and take about 2 minutes before opening your eyes.
 This helps ease the transition back to regular activity.

 The thinking behind most people is that their mind needs to be empty during meditation - that’s how they know they’re doing their meditation ‘right’.
 However, try to think of meditation as a mental exercise for your brain.
 Your brain will have random thoughts come in during your practice, but train it to get back to your mantra.
 The more you train it, the better your ability to focus becomes.

 Remember you don’t need to be perfect with this practice.
 Just doing it every day is what matters.
-As you get deep into the practice of T.M., you stop need an alarm for when 15 minutes is up.
+As you get deep into the practice of T.M., you stop needing an alarm for when 15 minutes is up.

 What you can expect from doing T.M.